Attractive School System

 German schools abroad

-The 137 German schools abroad provide an excellent education in 70 countries.
-Around 84,000 students learn together at these schools, around 23,000 of which speak German as their first language.
+The 135 German schools abroad provide an excellent education in 70 countries.
+Around 85,000 students learn together at these schools, 64 percent of them being of non-German origin.
 Most of the schools are privately funded, but they receive financial and staffing support from the Central Agency for German Schools Abroad (ZfA).
 Since 2008, the PASCH initiative (“Schools: Partners for the Future”), which is coordinated by the Federal Foreign Office, has been working with the ZfA and the Goethe-Institut to create an even larger network of German students.
 It connects almost 2,000 schools around the world, with over 600,000 students learning German.